ibayro/devops/README.md

 In this section the following tasks will be done:

-- [x] 1.
-Create a container image from scratch
+- [x] Create a container image from scratch
-- [ ] 2.
-Push the container to gcr.io
+- [ ] Push the container to gcr.io and create a k8s cluster with a deployment of our container
-- [ ] 3.
-Create a k8s cluster and push container to a deployment
+- [ ] Create Makefile & Dockerfile

 ### Practice
 Task: Prepare code for cross-platform testing